RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ○ Alternatively, direct inconsistency can be contrived by attributing an intention that the rights conferred by the relevant law be read expansively so as to eject the application of any State law
 ● Indirect inconsistency/covering the field
 ○ Covering the field test def
-○ Identification of the “field”
+○ Identification of the "field"
 ○ Overlapping fields: The subject matter approach
 ● Inconsistent criminal laws
 ○ See lecture notes
 ● Reassessing the tests
-○ some of the Justices expressly stated there was only one true test of inconsistency – the ascertainment of the Commonwealth’s intention
+○ some of the Justices expressly stated there was only one true test of inconsistency – the ascertainment of the Commonwealth's intention
 ○ Once direct inconsistency is found, the State law cannot be saved by seeking to demonstrate that the Commonwealth did not intend to cover the field.
-○ Application of the first two tests of “direct inconsistency” is normally applied predictably, though Ansett uncovered uncertainties within the “conferral of rights” test.
-We must doubt, however, whether the cover the field test ultimately is a true “test” with stable indicia producing reliable and consistent outcomes.
+○ Application of the first two tests of "direct inconsistency" is normally applied predictably, though Ansett uncovered uncertainties within the "conferral of rights" test.
+We must doubt, however, whether the cover the field test ultimately is a true "test" with stable indicia producing reliable and consistent outcomes.
 Week 9: Intergovernmental Immunities
 ● The doctrine of implied immunities and the Engineers Case ○ Implied immunities def